 Maintenance of Healing of Erosive Esophagitis

-What should I do if I miss a dose of Protonix?Take it as soon as you remember.
-If it is almost time for your next dose, do not take the missed dose.
-Take the next dose at your regular time.
+What should I do if I miss a dose of this medication?If you miss a dose of Protonix, take it as soon as you remember.
+However, if it is almost time for your next dose, skip the one you missed and return to your regular dosing schedule.
 Do not take two doses at once.

 How should I store this medication?Store at room temperature.